Cannon Beach, Oregon

 — Panorama Mese magazine, Milan

-Traveling Installation: This project has spanned a time period of more than 30 years, and has included urban and rural sites across the United States and Europe.
+A Traveling Artwork: This project has spanned a time period of more than 30 years, and has included urban and rural sites across the United States and Europe.
 It was published in LIFE Magazine and in journals in France, Italy and Germany.
-Compensation for publication rights allowed the project to continue, ultimately leading to more than a dozen installations in vastly different locales.— LIFE magazine, New York
+Compensation for publication rights allowed it to continue, ultimately leading to a dozen contrasting locations.

 • ALL PHOTOS © Stuart Williams unless otherwise noted •